erlendb/INGInious-save-draft/README.md

 The easiest thing is to install the extension from the Chrome Web Store.

 To load the extension from the source code, do the following: Open *chrome://extensions* in Chrome.
 Enable "Developer mode".
 Press "Load unpacked".
 Navigate to *INGInious-save-draft/src/* and load from there.

-### Easy extraction of crx/zip file from source

-Run `./create`.
-Then the content of *src/* is zipped and the zip file is saved as *crx/extension_name-version.zip*.
-The version number is taken from *src/manifest.json*.
-You will be asked before the script overwrites anything.